Introduction

 Meet Blended Execution

 Both users and developers obtain major benefits from blended execution because it enhances the experience of developers who are ready to expand the Fluent ecosystem by bringing more development languages and execution environments on board.
+Additionally, it bridges the gap between Web2 and Web3 users by providing a shared set of tools and new ways to interact with applications through account abstraction backed by EIP-7702 and modules such as OAuth 2.0 and WebAuthn.

 Product Vision